 Expanding to fill the gaps in the Western Muslim Lifestyle

-With the growth of On-Demand-Manufacturing we have already expanded our designs to more than just wall art.
-While most companies fail to cater to the western Muslims, there are still many opportunities for us to introduce new products that are serving our community.
-We have recently launched phone cases, and textiles and are currently working on more products.
-With our approach that Muslims in the West have two cultural backgrounds, we are constantly working on designs that fuse the two together as one.
-It is important for us to remember our religion in our daily lives, and we are here to create design that suits the lifestyle, and still uphold and reminds us of our faith as well.
+With On-Demand-Manufacturing growth, we have expanded our designs to more than just wall art.
+While most companies fail to cater to western Muslims, there are still many opportunities for us to introduce new products serving our community.
+We have recently launched phone cases and textiles and are currently working on more products.
+With our approach that Muslims in the West have two cultural backgrounds, we are constantly working on designs that combine the two.
+We need to remember our religion in our daily lives, and we are here to create a plan that suits the lifestyle and still uphold and reminds us of our faith as well.

 Simone Doenvang and Yunus Emre Capar

-The simple, Scandinavian design language, combined with the exquisite and ornamental expressions of the middle east, surely creates an interesting fusion of cultures.
-Our company was created one morning in 2017 over breakfast.
-Just as many other Muslims in the West, we have a foot in each culture and wanted to create products that combined the two.
+The simple, Scandinavian design language, combined with the exquisite and ornamental expressions of the middle east, indeed creates an exciting fusion of cultures.
+Our company was made one morning in 2017 over breakfast.
+Like many other Muslims in the West, we have a foot in each culture and want to create products that combine the two.